Cycling's best free and paid apps: There's a lot more than just Strava

 Komoot

-If you're looking for a tool to plan multi-day adventures, or precise weather details for specific parts of your route, you'll find all of those advanced features under Komoot's premium plan.
+If you're looking for a tool to plan multi-day adventures, or for precise weather details for specific parts of your route, you'll find these advanced features under Komoot's Premium plan.

 Available for: iOS and Android

-TrainingPeaks is one of, if not the most, popular platforms used for tracking athlete performance.
-Coaches can input workouts, or if you're self-coached you can use it yourself.
-If your currently neither, you can even buy training plans or find a coach directly on the platform.
+TrainingPeaks is one of the most popular platforms for tracking athlete performance.
+Coaches can input workouts, or you can if you're self-coached.
+Alternatively, buy training plans or find a coach directly on the platform.

-Uploading workouts, setting goals, adding events and receiving daily workout reminders is all free, but if you want a little more in-depth analysis or to schedule activities for future, you do have to upgrade to the Premium version.
+Uploading workouts, setting goals, adding events and receiving daily workout reminders are all free, but if you want a more in-depth analysis or to schedule activities for the future, you do have to upgrade to the Premium version.

 Available for: iOS and Android